mazchew/find-my-item/README.md

    ```sh
    npm install
    ```
-4. Enter your API in the `.env` file
+4. Enter your API keys in the `.env` file

 <p align="right">(<a href="#top">back to top</a>)</p>